|

 Working with Spectra - Basic Concepts.

-The section below describes the interactive display mode of the CytoSpec v.2.0 program.
-In this version the following interactive display
+The following section describes the interactive display mode of the CytoSpec v.2.0 program.
+The following interactive display features are

 Mouse modes: